veilm/veilm.github.io/articles/media-gallery.md

 	- Sekiro: Shadows Die Twice
 - Danganronpa
 	- Especially 2: Goodbye Despair, and the 絶望編 anime
+	- *Me, lie?
+That's outrageous!
+There's no way someone like me could ever lie to you guys!*
 	- *I think... somewhere deep in my heart...
 I was probably hoping to find someone who would stop my evil deeds.*
 		- *...Well, I bet if that really was my reason, at least some of you would feel sorry for me.*
+	- *I see...
+Well, there's no way I'd expect you to remember it.
+A worthless talent for a worthless human...*
+	- *That's right...
+I'm so incompetent that I couldn't even grab the knife...*
+	- *It's lonely watching someone I admire reach the limits of their hope.
+It kind of feels like a broken dream...*
+	- *I've offered to help so many times... but the killer this time didn't discuss their plan with me at all...*
+	- *... ... ...
+Oh.
+Am I allowed to speak?
+Heh, I'm so happy I'm getting goosebumps!
+Everyone actually needs help from scum like me!*